Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/09_Containers.md

 solve, but we have a solution for that also.
 These containers provide the `make-squashfs` command to generate a SquashFS file from the installation that will be used by the container instead next time the module for the container is reloaded.
-And in case you prefer to fully delete the `user-software` subdirectory afterwards from `$CONTAINERROOT`, it can be re-created using `uname-squashfs` so that you can add further packages.
+And in case you prefer to fully delete the `user-software` subdirectory afterwards from `$CONTAINERROOT`, it can be re-created using `unmake-squashfs` so that you can add further packages.
 You can also use `/user-software` to install software in other ways from within the container and can basically create whatever subdirectory you want into it.